ishita1805/ResuME/CONTRIBUTING.md

 #### **Making Pull Requests**

 Here's a checklist to make sure your all your pull requests get accepted 😊
-- Create your feature branch from the updated branch:&ensp;`dev`
+- Create your feature branch from the updated branch:&ensp;`contrib`
-- Make the pull request to the target branch:&ensp;`dev`
+- Make the pull request to the target branch:&ensp;`contrib`
 - Check the issue tracker to make sure your contribution is unique.

 <br/>